-Sometimes going where the masses are isn’t always the answer.
-While the quantity of applicants will be lower, by narrowing down your search to automotive, diesel and heavy equipment industries job boards, you are more likely to get more qualified applicants.
+Sometimes, going where the masses are isn’t always the answer.
+While the quantity of applicants will be less, by narrowing down your search to automotive, diesel and heavy equipment industry job boards, you are more likely to get qualified applicants.

 Industry job boards are gaining in popularity.
-Make sure to advertise your technician job openings on:
+Test out advertising your technician job openings on:

 - Technician and Mechanic Jobs